Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 4. The application validates the input data (e.g., email format, password strength).
 5. The application sends a registration request to the server (Firebase Authentication).
 6. Firebase Authentication creates a new user account.
-7. (Optional) Firebase Authentication sends a verification email to the provided email address.
+7. Firebase Authentication sends a verification email to the provided email address.
 8. The application creates a user profile in the database, storing user details.
-9. The application logs the user in automatically after successful registration.
+9. The application redirects the user to an Email Verification Notice screen.
-10. The application displays a registration success message and redirects the user to the main application interface.
+10. Upon successful email verification, the user can log in and access the main application interface.
 -   **Alternative Flows:**
     -   **A1.
 Invalid input data:** If the student enters invalid data in the registration form (e.g., invalid email format, weak password, missing required fields), the application displays appropriate error messages next to the invalid fields and prompts the student to correct the input.
     -   **A2.
 Email already registered:** If the entered email address is already registered with an existing account, the application displays an error message indicating that the email is already in use and prompts the user to use a different email or log in.
     -   **A3.
 Registration failure (server error, network error):** If the registration request to Firebase Authentication fails due to server errors or network connectivity issues, the application displays a generic error message and prompts the user to try again later.
     -   **A4.
-Email verification failure (if implemented):** If email verification is implemented and the verification email fails to send or the user does not verify their email, the account may be created but may have limited functionality until verification is completed. *(Email verification may be considered for future enhancement)*
+Email verification failure:** If the verification email fails to send or the user does not verify their email, the account will be created but access to full features will be restricted until the email is verified.
 -   **Postconditions:**
     -   A new user account is created in Firebase Authentication.
     -   A user profile is created in the database.